Chief strategy officer: Responsibilities

-The CSO is an advisory and a deal making role; both a leader and doer, with the responsibility for understanding and formulating corporate strategy from an operational point of view, as well as ensuring that strategic initiatives and the corporate portfolio of businesses are optimized to support the strategy.
+The CSO is an advisory and a deal making role; both a leader and doer, with the responsibility for defining the corporate vision and architecting the corporate strategy, ensuring that it maximizes financial value and is achievable from an operational point of view.
+They are often responsible for the inorganic plan and execution, including M&A as well as ensuring that the corporate portfolio of businesses are optimized to support the strategy.
+They often lead cross-business strategic initiatives.
 The CSO must see the issues confronting the company from as broad a perspective as the chief executive does, and the CSO is often heavily involved in operational day-to-day projects working close together with key staff on business critical initiatives in order to utilise proven leadership capabilities and support less senior team members with coaching and deliver based on the CSO's high capacity project management and execution engine.
 This unique background takes a multitude of different operating experiences, and must include being both a creative thinker and influential collaborator.
 In quite a few cases, CSOs may be charged with overall business development including identifying gaps in the business or capabilities portfolios.
 They then make build, buy, or partner decisions to best fill those gaps.
 The Chief Strategy Officer oversees the company's M&A agenda, strategic partnerships, joint ventures, and divestitures.
 M&A responsibilities include not only identifying, evaluating, structuring and executing deals, but also managing or supporting related aspects to the deal such as financing and post-merger integration.
 The business development role can also encompass licensing deals and venture capital investments that support the strategic agenda.
 CSOs are often executives who have worn many hats at a variety of companies before taking on CSO position.